view200611/view200611/README.md

 ## Hi there 👋
+I am view , an army cheif of Nullx.

+- 🔭 I’m currently working on ...
+- 🌱 I’m currently learning ...
+- 👯 I’m looking to collaborate on ...

 <!--
 **view200611/view200611** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.